atsb/Doom64EX-Plus/README.md

 ## Differences from Kaiser's C++ version of EX on GitHub:

-* Support for the IWAD from Nightdive Studios' official remaster
+* Support for the IWAD from Nightdive Studios' official remaster.
+Just so it is clear for everyone (NO IT DOES NOT SUPPORT THE OLD EX ROM DUMP IWAD).
 * Support for the Lost Levels campaign
 * Support for loading PWADs
 * Better performance (especially when compared to Nightdive Studios' official version (which is slow as hell)